 Symptoms of lung cancer can include coughing up blood, chest pain, chronic cough, change in voice, weight loss, and loss of appetite.
 However, many patients can be diagnosed with lung cancer without any symptoms, especially if they’re identified incidentally through imaging or as a result of screening by CT scans of the chest.

-Associate Professor Christopher Cao specializes in minimally invasive robotic lung operations, being the first Australian surgeon to attend an international robotic thoracic surgical Fellowship, which was completed in the oldest and largest private cancer centre in the world, MSKCC2 in New York City.
-Since his return to Sydney, he has performed the largest number of robotic thoracic operations in Australasia.
+Professor Christopher Cao specializes in minimally invasive robotic lung operations, being the first Australian surgeon to attend an international robotic thoracic surgical Fellowship, which was completed in the oldest and largest private cancer centre in the world, MSKCC in New York City.2 Since his return to Sydney, he has performed the largest number of robotic thoracic operations in Australasia.
 He is the first author in the largest robotic lung cancer study to date, with publications in the top three international journals.3-5